cynthiateeters/portfolio-LyssaMA/README.md

 ### Poem Site

-The code is located in the `src` folder and the page is created in the `public` folder.
+The code is located in the `src` folder, and the page is created in the `public` folder.

 The `settings.json` in the `.vscode` folder sets the `LiveServer` configuration to serve from the `public` folder and can be used to serve the built page.